Star Trek: Discovery season 3: Streaming and broadcast

 The season premiered on CBS All Access in the United States on October 15, 2020, and was released weekly for 13 episodes until January 7, 2021.
 Bell Media broadcast the season in Canada on CTV Sci-Fi Channel (English) and Z (French) on the same day as the U.S., before streaming episodes on Crave.
 Netflix released each episode for streaming in another 188 countries within 24 hours of its U.S. debut.
 In September 2020, ViacomCBS announced that CBS All Access would be expanded and rebranded as Paramount+ in March 2021.
 Existing episodes of the season remained on Paramount+ along with future seasons of the series.
 In November 2021, ViacomCBS announced that it had bought back the international streaming rights to Discovery from Netflix effective immediately.
+In August 2023, Star Trek content was removed from Crave and the season began streaming on Paramount+ in Canada.
+It would continue to be broadcast on CTV Sci-Fi and be available on CTV.ca and the CTV app.

 Home media

 The season was released on DVD, Blu-Ray, and Limited Edition Steelbook formats in the U.S. on July 20, 2021.
 The release includes over two hours of bonus features, including deleted scenes, a gag reel, and featurettes on the making of the season, filming in Iceland, the stunts, the bridge crew, the development of Michael Burnham's character, and Kenneth Mitchell's ALS diagnosis and role in the season.
 On November 2, 2021, a home media box set collecting the first three seasons of Discovery was released, with more than eight hours of special features including behind-the-scenes featurettes, deleted and extended scenes, audio commentaries, and gag reels.